-max-transfer-time-in Inbound zone transfers running longer than this many minutes will be terminated.
+- max-transfer-time-in Inbound zone transfers running longer than this many minutes will be terminated.
 The default is 120 minutes (2 hours).
-The maximum value is 28 days (40320 minutes).

-max-transfer-idle-in Inbound zone transfers making no progress in this many minutes will be terminated.
+The maximum value is 28 days (40320 minutes). - max-transfer-idle-in Inbound zone transfers making no progress in this many minutes will be terminated.
 The default is 60 minutes (1 hour).
-The maximum value is 28 days (40320 minutes).

-max-transfer-time-out Outbound zone transfers running longer than this many minutes will be terminated.
+The maximum value is 28 days (40320 minutes). - max-transfer-time-out Outbound zone transfers running longer than this many minutes will be terminated.
 The default is 120 minutes (2 hours).
-The maximum value is 28 days (40320 minutes).

-max-transfer-idle-out Outbound zone transfers making no progress in this many minutes will be terminated.
+The maximum value is 28 days (40320 minutes). - max-transfer-idle-out Outbound zone transfers making no progress in this many minutes will be terminated.
 The default is 60 minutes (1 hour).
-The maximum value is 28 days (40320 minutes).

-serial-query-rate Slave servers will periodically query master servers to find out if zone serial numbers have changed.
+The maximum value is 28 days (40320 minutes). - serial-query-rate Slave servers will periodically query master servers to find out if zone serial numbers have changed.
 Each such query uses a minute amount of the slave server's network bandwidth.
 To limit the amount of bandwidth used, BIND 9 limits the rate at which queries are sent.
 The value of the serial-query-rate option, an integer, is the maximum number of queries sent per second.
-The default is 20.
+The default is 20 per second.
+The lowest possible rate is one per second; when set to zero, it will be silently raised to one.

-In addition to controlling the rate SOA refresh queries are issued at serial-query-rate also controls the rate at which NOTIFY messages are sent from both master and slave zones.
+In addition to controlling the rate SOA refresh queries are issued at, serial-query-rate also controls the rate at which NOTIFY messages are sent from both master and slave zones.